dorucioclea/IsengardContract/README.md

 - User must be able to send an NFT to the contract for auction -> contract must know that this is auction and not sale and must save owner. - DONE
 - User must be able to bid on the NFT if found on the auction list - DONE (but auction list must exist in backend)
 - User must be able to retrieve their NFT (pong) if the NFT wasn't sold in the auction - DONE ( If there were no bidders, otherwise it's sold. )
-- User must be able to retrieve their bid ammount if the auction was won by someone else.
+- User must be able to retrieve their bid ammount if the auction was won by someone else. - DONE ( the bid amount is sent automatically)
-- Users can request a view of the status of the bids.
+- Users can request a view of the status of the bids.  - Not done yet.
-- Users can request a view of the time left to bid.
+- Users can request a view of the time left to bid. - Not done yet.
-- User must be able to add NFTs to a drop.
+- User must be able to add NFTs to a drop. - Not done yet.
+Must clarify drops.
-- Users must be able to join a drop for a fixed price.
+- Users must be able to join a drop for a fixed price. - Not done yet.
+Must clarify drops.
 - User must receive their refferal reward is there is one to be offered. (without claim?)

 - Users
 - Fields